 Blog - 23 May 2021

-Children have adapted extremely well to learning from home this term.
-We’re now in a fortunate position where COVID-19 restrictions are beginning to relax, including a phased return to the school classroom.
-As like learning from home required some adjustment for families, the return back to school will be a (welcome) change.
-Here are some tips that will help ease children back to some form of life as it were.
+Learning from home required some adjustment for families, and it’s no doubt that the return back to school will be a (welcome) change.
+Here are some tips that will help ease children back to some form of normality as it were before the pandemic.

 In the first instance, emails and video messages from your school will provide you with all of the information regarding start dates and times for each year level and how your school will operate to safeguard against COVID-19.
 Teachers have been a tremendous support during remote learning and are well equipped to help students transition back into the classroom.
-In addition, parents with children attending Camp Australia have been receiving regular updates and will continue to receive emails when important information needs to be shared.
+In addition, parents with children attending Camp Australia have been receiving regular updates and will continue to receive emails when there is important information to communicate.

-Schools may enforce social distancing around the school gate, and it would be a good idea to make sure that your child has a full lunchbox to eat throughout the day as canteens may not be open.
+Schools may enforce social distancing around the school gate, and it would be a good idea to make sure that your child has a full lunchbox to eat throughout the day as canteens are unlikely to be open.

-It is important to follow guidelines from your school and discuss these with your child to check that they understand the changes when they head back.
+It is important to follow guidelines from your school and begin to discuss these with your child to check that they understand and are comfortable with the changes when they head back.

 Writing things down and being creative is a great way to show real feelings and emotions.
-Allow them to give themselves time to reflect (you can download and fill out our Memory Journal) and adjust when the time is right.
+Allow them to give themselves time to reflect and adjust when the time is right.
+Give your child the freedom to be involved in the process – they know how they feel and helping them to articulate their feelings and emotions gives them the ability to move forward.

 Andrew Fuller, leading clinical psychologist, points out that we would benefit from starting the year over.
 Some schools may offer a re-orientation to help students reconnect with their friendship group and teachers.